- We acknowledge that each woman is an individual and has a right to self-determination

 - The issues of violence and abuse are the responsibilities of the entire community including legal,social and political structures

-- Works with other voluntary organization and their partners through education, research and services for the benefit of abused women and their children.
+- Works with voluntary organisations and their partners through education, research and services for the benefit of abused women and children.

 Panah seeks to actively support the creation of a society where women in distress, particularly those subjected to abuse and domestic violence, regain their identity and self-respect and develop an understanding to exercise their basic human rights.

 Panah seeks to provide a safe and peaceful haven for distressed women.
 It provides women and their dependent (minor) children crisis intervention and a range of holistic support services so that they can reconnect with society and continue their healing journey after they leave the shelter.